On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Motivation

 \section{Motivation}

-\paragraph{Industry Use of verbal confidence} Firstly, we stress that studying verbal confidence and its robustness is an important topic given that numerous companies in industry have developed models that utilize verbal confidence in their methods to conduct confidence estimation given limitations such as black-box API access, and are shown to ultimately be concerned about robustness \citep{chen-mueller-2024-quantifying, macdonald2024generative, zhang2023pacelmpromptingaugmentationcalibrated} which we will highlight. \citet{chen-mueller-2024-quantifying} develop a Trustworthy Language Model (TLM) where Reliability and explainability is added to every LLM output and decision-making is conducted using trustworthiness scores.
+\paragraph{Industry Use of Verbal confidence} Firstly, we stress that studying verbal confidence and its robustness is an important topic given that there are numerous instances in industry where systems have been developed that utilize some form of LLM verbal confidence in their methods to conduct confidence estimation.
+They utilize verbal confidence largely due to limitations with black-box API access and since the scores are not arbitrary~\citep{pmlr-v235-mohri24a, Omar2024.08.11.24311810} they have value as a confidence measure.
+These use-cases are shown to ultimately be concerned about robustness \citep{chen-mueller-2024-quantifying, macdonald2024generative, zhang2023pacelmpromptingaugmentationcalibrated} which we will highlight. \citet{chen-mueller-2024-quantifying} develop a Trustworthy Language Model (TLM) where Reliability and explainability is added to every LLM output and decision-making is conducted using trustworthiness scores.
 This score quantifies the certainty of the model to its answers by combining checking the consistency and the level of verbal numeric confidence of the model’s responses. \citet{zhang2023pacelmpromptingaugmentationcalibrated}, in the context of cloud incident root cause analysis, develop a method for on-call engineers to make decisions on whether to adopt model predictions using a method that incorporates an LLM-based confidence estimator using verbal confidence due to the black-box nature of the APIs of SOTA models.
 In \citet{macdonald2024generative} they build an LLM-based product to structure unstructured data and score customer conversations for developing sales and customer support teams.
 These scores are based on level of customer satisfaction and given relevant (proprietary) context, the LLM produces a score (verbally) and reasoning for that score.
 In all of these use-cases it is clear that compromising the robustness of these verbal scores creates a risk of system malfunction or a degradation in operation.
+Likewise, in \citet{pmlr-v235-mohri24a}, although not directly related to industry, show the usefulness of utilizing verbal confidence in a specific application, which is that of generating conformal factuality guarantees for language models.
+They reveal that verbal confidence outperforms the arbitrary confidence baselines (i.e., randomly generated confidence scores and ordinal confidence), demonstrating its value.

 \paragraph{Importance of Calibrated Generated Confidence Scores in Real World Applications} Many prior works such as \citet{dhuliawala-etal-2023-diachronic, 10.1145/3351095.3372852, 10.1145/3491102.3501967}, have established how harmful miscalibrated (skewed) confidence scores are in human studies and downstream human-AI collaboration applications, showing that user behaviour changes greatly in response to AI confidence scores, leading to over reliance when an AI system is overconfident, as one example.
 Most notably, \citet{dhuliawala-etal-2023-diachronic} shows in the context of human collaboration with LLMs how un-confidently correct stimuli reduce user trust with only a few miscalibrated instances creating long-term poor performance on tasks.